orbkit/orbkit/doc/gridbased/lowlevel.rst

 Output Functions
 ----------------

-The output functionalities of orbkit are handled by the module ``orbkit.output``.
+The output functionalities of ORBKIT are handled by the module ``orbkit.output``.

 In this module, there are functions for every output type.
 These functions are managed by::